yaronthurm/Backy/README.md

 # Backy

-Backy is basically a simple Backup&Restore app which operates on folders (as opposed to your entire computer) and also offers some very simple Version Control capabilities.
+Backy is basically a simple Backup&Restore app which operates on folders (as opposed to your entire computer) and also offers some very basic Version Control capabilities.
 I decided to develop it after I couldn't find that one software that had exactly what I needed.
 It seemed to me that all apps out there had some piece of the puzzle missing.
 So I went ahead and started coding.

 The app's concept is very simple: